-Stone was taken by the San Francisco Giants in the 4th round of the 1969 amateur draft and was assigned to the Fresno Giants.
+Stone was taken by the San Francisco Giants in the secondary phase of the January 1969 amateur draft and assigned to the Fresno Giants.
 There, he went 12-13 with a 3.61 ERA and 184 strikeouts in 167 innings.
 He was fifth in the California League in batters struck out.
 On May 23, he whiffed 17 Lodi Crushers.
 From July 17 through August 22, he had a 7-game winning streak, including three shutouts.

 1973: White Sox

 Stone had a 6-11, 4.24 record for the 1973 White Sox, posting a weak 5.75 ERA in 14 relief appearances but a 3.85 ERA in 22 starts, about league average.
 In his final outing of the season, he pitched nine innings of 12-strikeout, three-hit ball against the World Champion 1973 Athletics, perhaps the best game of his career to that point.
 He finished 4th in the 1973 AL in strikeouts per 9 innings.
 He was then dealt across the city to the Chicago Cubs with Ken Frailing and Steve Swisher in exchange for Cubs legend Ron Santo.

 1974-76: Same city, other league

 Stone was 8-6 with a 4.14 ERA for the 1974 Cubs.
 He tied for 9th in the 1974 NL with 19 homers allowed but was in impressive company, joining Phil Niekro, Tom Seaver and Steve Rogers.
 In 1975, the Ohioan moved up to a tie for third in the NL in gopher balls (24), even with Steve Carlton and Larry Dierker.
 Steve was 12-8 with a 3.95 ERA as the #2 man on the Cubs staff after Rick Reuschel.